BerndiVader/MythicAnimatorStands/readme.md

 # AnimateStands 4 MythicMobs
 #####build up on Bram Stout's ArmorStandAnimator Class, thx alot to him.
 Requires ProtocolLib & MythicMobs 4.0.0 or higher

+** 11.5.2017 update 0.42a: matured the code. dropped asanim and none aiMob. added animspeed to asinit mechanic.
+#####
 *** 8.5.2017 update 0.41a: now using ProtocolLib.
 #####
 *** 7.5.2017 update 0.40a: some major changes & bugfixes.
 Added depend to ProtocolLib for PacketEvent